Panel reviewing Trump's White House ballroom project will vote on it April 2

 But Scharf announced that the vote was switched to April to give every member of the public who wants to comment a chance to do so.
 More than 100 people had signed up to comment at Thursday's meeting, which was being conducted online as a result.

-The panel has also been flooded with scores of written comments about Trump's plans to build a 90,000-square-foot (8,360-square-meter) addition where the East Wing of the White House once stood.
+The panel has also been flooded with written comments submitted by more than 35,000 people, according to the commission, with the majority opposed to Trump's plans to build a 90,000-square-foot (8,360-square-meter) addition where the East Wing of the White House once stood.
 Trump has said it will cost about $400 million and be paid for with private money.
 Trump had the East Wing demolished in October.

 Scharf said the meeting was being conducted online to ease the public testimony portion, which he said was likely to extend into Friday given the number of people who had signed up to speak.